-Supported Return to Training (SuppoRTT) aims to support all trainees to safely and confidently return to training after a sustained period of absence.
-Trainees are eligible if absent for 3 months or more, regardless of the reason.
+Supported Return to Training (SuppoRTT) aims to support all Resident Doctors to safely and confidently return to training after a sustained period of absence.
+Resident Doctors are eligible if absent for 3 months or more, regardless of the reason.
 Those absent for a shorter period may also opt in.

-SuppoRTT aims to provide a bespoke, individualised package for each returning trainee, rather than a single "one size fits all" approach.
+SuppoRTT aims to provide a bespoke, individualised package for each returning Resident Doctor, rather than a single "one size fits all" approach.
 This consists of: